After yesterday’s nice warm-up hike I can officially start my John Muir Trail hike today.

 After crossing the creek the first little uphill section awaits us, then the Panorama Trail turns flat again and it becomes clear why it has gotten its name.
 Very nice vistas on Yosemite Valley, Glacier Point, Half Dome and Nevada Fall are taking turns as we hike along Panorama Cliff.

 When we reach Nevada Fall we take a second break and another hiker with a big pack comes along.
 Kevin classifies him instantly as doesn’t look like a JMT hiker.
 But then we have the conversation that is so typical for the first few days on the trail:

 – How many days?

-The campground is only half a mile away, a short and easy day of hiking comes to its end.
-We camp again near Nick and Shenan, it is very nice to talk to them again.
-Also the 16-days-guy seems to have changed his mind, he is also camping here instead of hiking on.
+The campground is only half a mile further up the trail, a short and easy day of hiking comes to its end.
+We again camp near Nick and Shenan, it is very nice to talk to them once more.
+Also Mr. 16-days-guy seems to have changed his mind, he is also camping here instead of hiking on.

-After a nice dinner (two packs of Ramen with a freeze-dried chicken breast) everyone goes to bed „early“ (9 pm).
+After a nice dinner (two packs of Ramen noodles with a freeze-dried chicken breast) everyone goes to bed early (that is 9 pm).
 The first night on the trail, looking forward to tomorrow!